SamHSoftware/PhD/filter_RF_grades/README.md

 # Funciton output 1: A new folder including grades 2.5 to 4, while excluding classes 1 to 2.5.
 filter_classes(file_path)
 ```
-... to create the output folder.
+... to create the output file.